-If the trigger has an instruction that specifies a default action associated with a choice made by the controller of the trigger (usually "If you don't ..." or "... unless"), resolve the default action immediately without using the stack.
-If there are unresolved spells or effects that are no longer legal as a result of this action, rewind the game to remove all such spells or abilities.
+If the trigger specifies a default action associated with a choice made by the controller of the trigger (usually "If you don't ..." or "... unless"), resolve the default action immediately without using the stack.
+If there are unresolved spells or abilities that are no longer legal as a result of this action, rewind the game to remove all such spells or abilities.
 Resulting triggers generated by the action still trigger and resolve as normal.